Qiskit/qiskit/doc/dev_introduction.rst

   graphs
 - a :py:mod:`mapper <qiskit.mapper>` module for mapping all-to-all circuits to run on devices with fixed couplings
-- a :py:mod:`simulators <qiskit.simulators>` module contains quantum circuit
+- a :py:mod:`backends <qiskit.backends>` module contains quantum circuit
   simulators
 - a *tools* directory contains methods for applications, analysis, and visualization